Phubet2547/Bot-play-music/README.md

 # Bot-play-music
-you use bot to play music with your voice
+you can use bot to play music with your voice